Get

 Breeding

 Bichon Frise puppies are like most dogs and reach sexual maturity somewhere around 6 to 9 months of age.
 They usually enter their heat cycles around twice a year.
 She will lick her vulva area and there will be a red discharge for around 10 days or more.
-If you are interested in breeding your Bichon Frise, you should speak with your vet about the process to ensure a healthy breeding cycle for your dog.
+If you are interested in breeding your Bichon Frise, you should speak with a vet about the process to ensure a healthy breeding cycle for your dog.

 Pros